Mahmudur Rahman: Legal disputes

 Several days later, the leaders of around 25 newspapers in Bangladesh signed a letter which demanded that the ban on Amar Desh publication be rescinded.
-Different government entities filed a total of four charges against Rahman: two by police for an altercation that arose when they shut down the printing press and newspaper offices; one for sedition for allegedly publishing posters and publicity material for Hizb-ut-Tahrir, a banned Islamist group; and one for fraud based on his publisher's signed statement.
-Rahman was remanded into custody for eight days.
+Different government entities filed a total of four charges against Mahmudur Rahman: two by police for an altercation that arose when they shut down the printing press and newspaper offices; one for sedition for allegedly publishing posters and publicity material for Hizb-ut-Tahrir, a banned Islamist group; and one for fraud based on his publisher's signed statement.
+Mahmudur Rahman was remanded into custody for eight days.
 On 12 June, the High Court stayed the ban on Amar Desh operations, allowing it to resume publication.
-On 17 June 2010, Rahman's attorneys released his statement asserting torture during police custody.
-Rahman was released on bail in mid-July.
+On 17 June 2010, Mahmudur Rahman's attorneys released his statement asserting torture during police custody.
+Mahmudur Rahman was released on bail in mid-July.

 On 12 October 2010, the government deferred the sedition case.
-Rahman was acquitted of the other charges, a verdict upheld by the Appeals Court.
+Mahmudur Rahman was acquitted of the other charges, a verdict upheld by the Appeals Court.

-In August 2010, the Supreme Court of Bangladesh sentenced Rahman to six months for contempt of court for a 21 April 2010 Amar Desh article, which said the top court was pro-government.
-Rahman is the only person ever sentenced for contempt by the Bangladesh Supreme Court.
+In August 2010, the Supreme Court of Bangladesh sentenced Mahmudur Rahman to six months for contempt of court for a 21 April 2010 Amar Desh article, which said the top court was pro-government.
+Mahmudur Rahman is the only person ever sentenced for contempt by the Bangladesh Supreme Court.
 The Supreme Court had a separate, pending charge for contempt for a 10 May article but withdrew it.